Mobile BB Service

 Verizon Service - Enhanced Solutions for Public Safety

 Verizon understands the important role first responders have in protecting and serving our communities and is committed to supporting the communication needs of public safety agencies.
 Verizon has invested over $126B in network infrastructure since 2000.
-Learn about more solutions on the Verizon Public Safety web site or by contacting your Verizon Sales Team contact as listed below.
-For State Contract pricing of Verizon Telecommunication Services, refer to Contract No.PS63766.
+Learn about more solutions on the Verizon Public Safety website or by contacting your Verizon Sales Team contact as listed below.
+For State Contract pricing of Verizon Telecommunication Services, refer to the Verizon OGS contract.

 Responder Private Core